uwescience/SQL-geospatial-tutorial/_episodes/00-introduction.md

 teaching: 15
 exercises: 0
 questions:
-- "In this exercise we will work on connecting to a database hosted on Amazon Web Services.
-Then we will practice issuing a few queries and start experimenting with SQL."
+- "What is a database?"
+- "How are data structured within a database?"
+- "What are the advantages of working with data in a database?"
 objectives:
+- "Learn the fundamentals of the relational data model"
+- "Begin to identify in which cases it makes sense to put your data in a database"
-- "Learn about the overall architecture of the HiMAT infrastructure" key points:
+- "Learn a bit of Structured Query Language (SQL)" key points:
-- "Where you go to store and find data during HiMAT project depends on the data type, size and usage constraints"
-- "Several methods/data centers are provided and users can choose which approach works best"
-- "co-location of processing/analysis with data storage is encouraged, to minimize transfer of large files"
+- "Databases offer a highly structured framework for storing and manipulating data"
+- "Setting up this structure takes some time"
+- "Advantages include the ability to investigate complex relationships between data using a simple query language"
 ---

-### What is a database?
+# What is a database?
 * software system for capturing, storing and analyzing data
 * nearly all databases use the _relational_ data model